 Snails can have various effects on an aquarium, depending on their population size and feeding habits.
 They can consume plants and algae, which may lead to the degradation of the aquarium’s aesthetic appeal.
 Snails can also produce waste, which can contribute to an imbalance in the water chemistry.

-See also How to get saltwater for fish tank
+See also How big do snails get in a fish tank

 Additionally, certain types of snails can burrow into the substrate and disturb the root systems of plants.
 This can cause damage to the plants and potentially lead to their death.
 Snails can also clog filters and intakes, reducing their efficiency.